Handid Braille Services

 Supporting People Who Are Blind and Low Vision, and The People Who Support Them!

-Handid is a non-profit with a mission to provide braille transcription and printing, and other forms of accessible media to those who are blind and low-vision.
+Handid is a US-based 501(c)(3) non-profit corporation with a mission to provide braille and other forms of accessible media to organizations with clients who are blind and low-vision, and individuals who read braille.
+We work with clients globally on all seven continents.

-Handid specializes in braille for languages other than English, especially those that use symbol systems other than Roman letters.
+Handid specializes in braille for languages other than English, especially those that use symbol systems other than the Latin alphabet.
 (We do English too!)

 At Handid, our vision is a world where accessible media is always available.
-Donations reduce or remove costs to clients so we can offer our services at the lowest price possible.
+Donations are tax-deductible in the USA, and are applied to reduce or remove costs to our individual clients.

 What is Handid up to?